 800-837-5520 Call us for a free quote Contact us

 Many of the bird species in the United States are good to have around.
-However, some birds, like pigeons and starlings, can become a serious nuisance in the wrong locations.
+However, some birds, like pigeons and starlings, can become a serious nuisance pest in the wrong locations.
+Common signs of bird infestation include large amounts of droppings, nests in gutters or vents, and excessive noise.
+If you’re dealing with these issues, professional bird removal services can help address the problem effectively.
 All birds are federally protected in the United States except for pigeons, starlings, and sparrows.

 Pigeons